markomanninen/hyml/doc/index.rst

 One thing in the object oriented method is that code itself doesn't resemble much like xhtml and html.
 So you are kind of approaching one domain language syntax from other syntax.
 In some cases it looks like ugly, in many small projects and cases it gives overhead in the amoun of code you need to write to output XML.

 In Hy (and List generally), language syntax already resembles structured and nested markup langauge.
 Basic components of the language are tag notation with <, >, and / characters, tag names, tag attributes, and tag content.
-This behaves exactly with Lisp notation where the first element inside parenthesis is normally a function, but now gets interpreted as a tag name.
+This behaves exactly with Lisp notation where the first element inside parentheses is normally a function, but now gets interpreted as a tag name.
 Keywords are usually indicated with a pair notation (:key "value").
 And content is wrapped with double quotation characters.
 Only difference is that when indicator of nested content in XML is done "outside" of the start tag element, for example:

 .. parsed-literal::

     <tag>content</tag>

-now In Hy, content is inside the expression:
+In Hy, the content is inside the expression:

 .. code:: lisp

     (tag "Content")

 This makes parenthesized notation less verbose, so it tends to save some space.
 Drawback is of cource the fact that in a large code block there will be a lot of ending parentheses,a s you will find later.
-This will make the famous LISP acronym expanded to "**L**ots of **I**rritating **S**uperfluous **P**arentheses".
+This will make the famous LISP acronym expanded to "(L)ots of (I)rritating (S)uperfluous (P)arentheses".
 But don't let it scare you, like it did me at first.
+After all, it is like with playing guitars; more different types you play, less it matters what you get on your hands.
+Soon you find you can't get it enought!

-Lisp is also known as "a code is data, data is a code" -paradigm.
+Lisp is also known as "code is data, data is code" -paradigm.
 This is perfectly visible on the HyML implementation I'm going give some sights now.

+**Three aspects**

-Data, was it just data as data or code, in the information techonology it has always to do with three different aspects, namely:
+Data, was it just data as data or code, in the information technology it has always to do with three different aspects, namely:

 1. processing lists (did I mention this somewhere earlier?!)
 2. hierarchic structures